FraMichi/Studies_on_human_behaviour/README.md

 ## Acknowledgements

 Thanks to the technical staff of Valsabbina Millenium Brescia for providing the scouting files and for explaining the coding conventions used during data collection.
-Thanks to the technical staff of Valsabbina Millenium Brescia for providing the scouting files and for explaining the coding conventions used during data collection.